craftcms/docs/docs/4.x/console-commands.md

 --site
-: The site handle to save elements from.
+: The site handle to fetch elements from.

 --status